 - salt & pepper to taste

-- Make the rub by combining the salt, garlic powder, 2 tsp of dried thyme, and rosemary.
+- Make the rub by combining the salt, garlic powder, 2 teaspoon of dried thyme, and rosemary.

 - Spread the rub over the beef, patting it into the meat.
 Let the beef sit at room temperature for 10 minutes to let the flavors absorb.